 When taking a cab, make sure to insist on the taximeter.
 The ride around Medina usually costs no more than 10 dirhams.
-If you find it hard to find the driver that uses a taximeter, give no more than 20 dirhams.
+If you find it hard to find a driver who uses a taximeter, give no more than 20 dirhams.
 Keep in mind that their initial price would be more than 50 dirhams.

 Use offline maps

 There’s no way you won’t get lost while in Marrakesh.
-And while you can always ask locals for the directions, it’s not always a good idea since there are many people that will either ask for a money for helping you or just give you the wrong directions.
-Therefore, the best thing to do is to download the free offline map.
-One of the best offline maps services is definitely Maps.me, that’s available for both iOS and Android.
+And while you can always ask locals for directions, this is not always a good idea, since there are many people who will either ask for a money for helping you or just give you wrong directions.
+Therefore, the best thing to do is to download a free offline map.
+One of the best offline maps services is definitely Maps.me, available for both iOS and Android.

-When it comes to bargain, the most important thing is that the both sides are satisfied with the final price.
-The initial price could be 2 to 10 times bigger than the final, but at the end all that matters is how much would you like to pay or how much that product is worth to you.
+When it comes to bargaining, the most important thing is that both sides are satisfied with the final price.
+The initial price could be 2 to 10 times bigger than the final, but at the end all that matters is how much you’d like to pay or how much that product is worth to you.
 If you’re fine paying 5 euros for a magnet, you can be sure the vendor will take that opportunity.
-Even though they are going to set up pretty high price, don’t make a mistake by setting up extremely low price cause they’ll easily get offended and maybe even won’t be talking to you anymore.
+Even though they are going to set up pretty high prices, don’t make a mistake by setting up extremely low price cause they’ll easily get offended and maybe even won’t be talking to you anymore.

-Rough prices of the Moroccan souvenirs that can help you with the bargain:
+Rough prices of Moroccan souvenirs that can help you with the bargaining:

 Pashmina scarf – 70-100 MAD, Babouche – 40 MAD, Magnets – 5 MAD, Imitation earrings – 5-20 MAD, Imitation necklaces – 20-40 MAD, Argan oil – 50 ml – 15-30 MAD, Leather wallets – 30-60 MAD